DS-Homebrew/hiyaCFW/README.md

 - Apache Thunder, NoCash, StuckPixel, Shutterbug2000, and Gericom.
 - Drenn: .bmp loading code from GameYob, for custom splash screens.
 - Pk11: .gif loading code for animated splash screens.
-- RocketRobz: Logo graphic, settings screen, support for region-changing and any NAND backup.
+- Rocket Robz: Logo graphic, settings screen, support for region-changing and any NAND backup.
-- WinterMute/devkitPro: For the majority of the base code like nds-bootloader which this loader uses.
+- devkitPro: For the majority of the base code like nds-bootloader which this loader uses.